 Successful recruiting requires more distinct activities than ever before—from posting on job boards to running social media advertisements and automating candidate interactions.
 This means that the full scope of your ecosystem can be hard to get a handle on.

 From our perspective, the best way to visualize your needs here is in the form of a talent acquisition funnel.
-In an ideal world, your HR software ecosystem should contain software tools to help recruiters, talent acquisition professionals, and hiring managers to streamline or automate some part of the recruitment workflow including functions such as sourcing, selecting, screening, and interviewing candidates.
+In an ideal world, your HR software ecosystem should contain software tools to help recruiters, talent acquisition professionals, and hiring managers streamline or automate some parts of the recruitment workflow including functions such as sourcing, selecting, screening, and interviewing candidates.
 The funnel helps let you know where you already have the capabilities you need and where you still need to make improvements.

 Let’s go through some of these stages in more depth to give you a concrete sense of what we mean:

 The online world is vast and sometimes difficult to navigate, which can make the attract stage—in which your goal is to reach as many targeted candidates as possible—particularly daunting.
 Let's say, for instance, that you’re in the following situation:

 - You need to advertise your EVP in order to drive up employer brand awareness.

 - At the same time, you have a number of specific open positions that need to be filled.

 - You know your audience spends time on Quora and Reddit, and many of them are on Facebook and Instagram; but, at the same time, you still want to keep your openings on job boards and LinkedIn for those who are actively seeking new employment.